Ranked PvP Guide (2018)

 - This matchup often comes down to rng-based first strike and riposte chains.
 If you lose because your elusive decides not to work, or if their grand shadowdance goes ham, you just gotta deal with it and then complain about it to all your other swashbuckling friends ;).

 - In the early game, positioning is key.
 That movement range guide is your best friend when it comes to knowing when you can and can’t fog or be reached with fog.
+Once again, if you don’t have that guide committed to memory, have fun losing most of your buckler mirrors.

 - When their pirate does hide, spread out your units.
 Don’t give them the ability to poison multiple units.

 - Know that when you decide to attack their pirate with an assassin or charge, you will start a first strike/riposte war.
 You will be hit if you are out of elusive.
-Take that likely damage into account.
+Take that probable damage into account.

 - Having a brutal or vicious charge is great here.
 You can force your opponent to use another hide or fort before they want to, or risk taking tremendous by your ripostes.